Stuff (company)

-Stuff Ltd (previously Fairfax New Zealand) is a privately held news media company operating in New Zealand.
-It operates Stuff, the country's largest news website, and owns nine daily newspapers, including New Zealand's second and third-highest circulation daily newspapers, The Dominion Post and The Press, and the highest circulation weekly, Sunday Star-Times.
+Stuff Limited (previously Fairfax New Zealand) is a privately held news media company operating in New Zealand.
+It operates Stuff, the country's largest news website, and owns nine daily newspapers, including New Zealand's second and third-highest circulation daily newspapers, The Post and The Press, and the highest circulation weekly, Sunday Star-Times.
 Magazines published include TV Guide, New Zealand's top-selling weekly magazine.
 Stuff also owns social media network Neighbourly.

-Stuff Ltd has been owned by Sinead Boucher since 31 May 2020.
+Stuff has been owned by Sinead Boucher since 31 May 2020.
 It was called Fairfax New Zealand Limited until 1 February 2018.
+In December 2024, Stuff was restructured into two separate print and digital media divisions: Masthead Publishing and Stuff Digital.
+In June 2025, online retailer Trade Me acquired a 50 percent stake in Stuff Digital, with Stuff's property section being rebranded as Trade Me Property.

 History

+Fairfax Media, 2003–2018

 The print publications and the Stuff website previously belonged to Independent Newspapers Limited, until they were sold to Australian company Fairfax Media in 2003.

 When a 7.8 earthquake struck Kaikōura 14 November 2016, cutting the town off via road access, Stuff (then Fairfax New Zealand) flew free copies of its newspapers to residents.

 In 2016, Fairfax New Zealand and media company New Zealand Media and Entertainment (NZME) sought clearance from the Commerce Commission to merge their operations in New Zealand.
 As part of the merger proposal, Stuff's Australian owner Fairfax Media would have received a 41 per cent stake in the combined business plus $55 million cash.
 On 2 May 2017, the Commerce Commission declined to approve the merger.
 Stuff Ltd. and NZME appealed the Commission's decision to the Wellington High Court, which upheld the Commission's decision on 18 December 2017.
 In June 2018, the companies appealed the Commission's decision at the New Zealand Court of Appeal, which rejected their merger bid on 25 September 2018.
 In October 2018, Stuff and NZME abandoned their first merger attempt.

+On 1 February 2018, Fairfax New Zealand Limited changed its name to Stuff Limited.